pgorman/dangerjaunt/dangerjaunt.md

 41. Corrodes/dissolves metal/wood/flesh/whatever on contact
 42. Asphyxiating spores/gas _N_ feet (save or die? save for half damage?)
 43. Morale never fails when defending home
-44. "Attach" after first hit; subsequent turns damage without further to-hit roll
+44. "Attach" after first hit; subsequent turns damage without a to-hit roll
 45. Darkvision: see in darkness but -1 in daylight
 46. Echolocation
 47. Young can be trained as mounts